carwow/front-end-tech-test/README.md

 ## Tools and frameworks

 - Use a solution of your choice, you may use a JS framework or vanilla JS if you wish
-- You may use a CSS pre-processor, UI toolkit or anything that can help with styling, but simple and row CSS is also fine
+- You may use a CSS pre-processor, UI toolkit or anything that can help with styling, but simple and raw CSS is also fine
 - Any library, tooling or compiled language can be used if it helps, but feel free to keep it simple

 ## Assessment